PaleSkinnySwede/threathunter-chronicles.github.io/_posts/2025-06-19-histogram-the-weight-measurement-of-logs.md

 It won’t solve the case for you.
 But it’ll show you where the rhythm breaks, where anomalies bloom, and where your attention should wander.

-So next time you’re staring at raw logs and feeling like you’re drowning in entropy — bin it.
-Chart it.
+So next time you’re staring at raw logs and feeling like you’re drowning in entropy: bin it!
+Chart it!
 Read between the bars or under the lines.
 Maybe your math teacher was right after all?
 The area under the curve could perhaps tell a store and be that _Integral_ part of your investigation.

 Because in the end, histograms could actually be heavier than kilograms.